BentleyOph/AnthemHub/README.md

 * **Option A:** Supabase Storage (signed URLs).
 * **Option B:** S3/MinIO with pre-signed URLs.

+For Supabase Storage (current setup):

+- Create a bucket named `workflow-icons` (or set `SUPABASE_WORKFLOW_ICON_BUCKET`).
+- Ensure the service role key (`SUPABASE_SERVICE_ROLE_KEY`) is available to the server for uploads and signing.
+- Icons are stored by path only; UI fetches signed URLs on demand with a 1-hour TTL.

 Save final URL in `execution.result_file_url`.

 ---